-Winter 2019-20 celebrates the 30th incarnation of the Icehotel and this inspiring and ‘cool’ hotel has to be seen to be believed!
+There have now been over 30 incarnations of the amazing Icehotel and this inspiring and ‘cool’ hotel has to be seen to be believed!
 Combining engineering know-how with supreme design flare, it is created each winter then left to melt back into the River Torne in late April.

 From the moment you step inside the door, you’ll understand why this hotel is famous the world over.
 From its hallways lined with ice art and glittering chandeliers, to the atmospheric ice bar, you’ll be swept away by the magic.
 Radiating from a magnificent central hallway are the Ice Rooms and Art Suites.